 The employer contribution of 8% of the employees' earnings is funded by the College and is included as an expense in the statement of revenues, expenses, and changes in net position.
 These funds are remitted to the American Samoa Government Employees' Retirement Fund, which administers the retirement fund.
-Contributions made for the year ending September 30, 2019, were \$463,669, which is less than the annual required contributions.
+Contributions made for the year ending September 30, 2020, were \$469,608, which is less than the annual required contribution.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At September 30, 2019, the College reported a liability of \$8,414,889 for its proportionate share of net pension liability.
-The net pension liability was measured as of September 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At September 30, 2020, the College reported a liability of \$11,540,405 for its proportionate share of net pension liability.
+The total pension liability was determined as part of an actuarial valuation as of October 1, 2018, and rolled forward using generally accepted actuarial procedures to the measurement date as of September 30, 2019.
 The College's proportion of the net pension liability was based on a projection of the College's long-term share of contributions to the pension plan relative to projected contributions of all participants, actuarially determined.
-At September 30, 2018, the College's proportion was 5.9136%, which was an increase of .3415% from its proportion measured as of September 30, 2017.
+At September 30, 2019, the College's proportion was 5.6819%, which was a decrease of .2317% from its proportion measured as of September 30, 2018.
+At September 30, 2019, the discount rate was 5.25%, which was a decrease of 1.08% from the discount rate as of September 30, 2018.

 There were no changes in other assumptions and inputs that affected the measurement of the total pension liability since the prior measurement date.
-There were no changes between the measurement date, September 30, 2018, and the reporting date, September 30, 2019, that are expected to have a significant effect on the proportionate share of the net pension liability.
+There were no changes between the measurement date, September 30, 2019, and the reporting date, September 30, 2020, that are expected to have a significant effect on the proportionate share of the net pension liability.